 M. Maral Mouradian, MD

 Dr. Mouradian’s current research focuses on the molecular pathogenesis of PD with an emphasis on the mechanisms by which pathogenic gene products cause neurodegeneration and on the identification of disease modifying therapeutic approaches.
 Examples of her recent contributions to the field include the identification of key regulators of alpha-synuclein expression and aggregation, the role of microRNAs in this process, and the characterization of an apoptotic pathway controlled by DJ-1.
 She also has a program focused on elucidating the molecular underpinnings of L-dopa-induced dyskinesias and developing novel treatment approaches for these complications in advanced PD.
-To date, she has authored 195 scholarly publications and edited two books on PD.
-Her research is funded by the National Institutes of Health and the Michael J. Fox Foundation for Parkinson’s Research and other foundations.
+To date, she has authored over 200 scholarly publications and edited two books on Parkinson disease.
+Her research is funded by the NIH, the Michael J. Fox Foundation for Parkinson’s Research and other foundations.

 Selected publications in the past ten years:

 Ryu, M.Y., Kim, D.W., Arima, K., Mouradian, M.M., Kim, S.U., Lee, G..
 Localization of CKII b subunits in Lewy bodies of Parkinson’s disease.
 J. Neurol.
 Sci., 266:9-12, 2008.

 Junn, E., Jang, W.H., Zhao, X., Jeong, B.S., Mouradian, M.M.: Mitochondrial localization of DJ-1 leads to enhanced neuroprotection.
 J. Neurosci.
 Res., 87(1):123-129, 2009.